-After co-founding Carriage at 48 years young on June 1, 1991, the company has finally evolved after more than thirty years into a Being The Best Mission/Vision Company in our industry.
+After co-founding Carriage at 48 years young on June 1, 1991, the company has finally evolved after more than thirty years into a Being The Best Mission / Vision Company in our industry.
 Yet only now do I believe that as an equity investment "The Best Is Yet To Come."
 Accordingly, I will begin this 2021 Shareholder Letter with the analogy of Carriage on February 23, 2022 to that of London at the height of the British Empire in the timeframe 1775-1792, as depicted by Charles Dickens in his famous 1859 novel of historical fiction "A Tale of Two Cities," whose vivid descriptions are shown below (as compared to Paris and France in the timeframe).

-1775-1792 London 2020-2030 Carriage

-Best of Times

-Age of Wisdom

-Epoch o of Belief

-Season of Light

-Spring of Hope

-Everything g Before Us

-Center of Learning High Performance CSV

-Center of Commerce CSV Good To Great Journey

-British Empire Peak CSV Premium High Valuation

-CSV Built To Last Future
+1775-1792 London 2020-2030 Carriage Age of Epoch Seasor Spring f Times Wisdom of Belief of Light of Hope g Before Us Center of Learning Center of Commerce British Empire Peak High Performance CSV CSV Good To Great Journey CSV Premium High Valuation CSV Built To Last Future

 Carriage's future is perfectly captured by the vivid descriptions of London, as our leaders are passionately committed to an "Epoch of Belief in Themselves, Belief in Each Other and Belief in the Power of People Through Individual Initiative and Teamwork."
-Which together has created an "UNBREAKABLE UNION OF BELIEF" throughout Carriage that after thirty years of innovative business model and organizational development evolution, we have entered the "Best of Times with Everything Before Us!"
+Which together has created "AN UNBREAKABLE UNION OF BELIEF" throughout Carriage that after thirty years of innovative business model and organizational development evolution, we have entered the "Best of Times with Everything Before Us!"